Cybersecsolution/TwitchAdBlock/README.md

 # **uBlock Origin Advanced Configuration Guide**

-This guide explains how to configure uBlock Origin to block Twitch ads using advanced settings and a custom script.
+This guide explains how to configure **uBlock Origin** to block Twitch ads using custom filters, advanced settings, and a custom script.

 ## **Prerequisites**
 Ensure the following: